protontypes/open-sustainable-technology/README.md

 - [SSH-aerosol](https://github.com/sshaerosol/ssh-aerosol) - This model represents the physico chemical transformation undergone by aerosols in the troposphere.

 ### Meteorological Observation and Forecast

+> **What?** The collection and analysis of atmospheric data through instruments and models to monitor current weather conditions and predict future atmospheric states for a given location and time.

+> **How?** These tools help forecast and model meteorological phenomena; visualize and display meteorological data; and run diagnostics and verifications for weather models.

 - [windrose](https://github.com/python-windrose/windrose) - A graphic tool used by meteorologists to give a succinct view of how wind speed and direction are typically distributed at a particular location.
 - [METplus](https://github.com/dtcenter/METplus) - A verification framework that spans a wide range of temporal (warn-on-forecast to climate) and spatial (storm to global) scales.
 - [WRF-ARW](https://github.com/wrf-model/WRF) - The official repository for the Weather Research and Forecasting model.